gsampathkumar/localbitcoins_report/README.md

 and other one runs once per day and send summary email.

-Please create file name .env in root folder and paste env value which you can get from admin and after that run the code.k
+Please create file name .env in root folder and paste env value which you can get from admin and after that run the code.k Replace mongodb url and sendgrid api key in .env file with yours

 Commands to run